electron/electron/docs/development/README.md

 In order to contribute to Electron, the first thing you'll want to do is get the code.

-[Electron's Build Tools](https://github.com/electron/build-tools) automate much of the setup for compiling Electron from source with different configurations and build targets.
+[Electron's `build-tools`](https://github.com/electron/build-tools) automate much of the setup for compiling Electron from source with different configurations and build targets.

-If you would prefer to build Electron manually, see [Build Instructions](build-instructions-gn.md).
+If you would prefer to build Electron manually, see [build instructions](build-instructions-gn.md).

 Once you've checked out and built the code, you may want to take a look around the source tree to get a better idea of what each directory is responsible for.
-[Source Code Directory Structure](source-code-directory-structure.md) gives a good overview of the purpose of each directory.
+[Source code directory structure](source-code-directory-structure.md) gives a good overview of the purpose of each directory.

 ## Opening Issues on Electron